Icinga/icinga-doc/markdown/en/redundancy.md

 The Icinga process on host E returns to being the slave host when...

--   Host A recovers and the *handle-master-host-event* host event handler is executed.

--   The Icinga process on host A recovers and the *handle-master-proc-event* service event handler is executed.

 When the Icinga process on host E has notifications disabled, it will not send out notifications about any service or host problems or